DavidHuie/jiffy/README.md

 messages := topic.FetchData()
 ```

+## Creating subscriptions

-Now, create a subscription by using a unique name specific to the consumer and
+Create a subscription by using a unique name specific to the consumer and
 a TTL that will determine when the subscription is destroyed:

 ```go